UWC2-PYTHON/ProgrammingInPython/source/topics/01-setting_up/github_classroom.rst

 or

- 2) That branch was created already by gitHub classroom.
+ 2) That branch was created already by GitHub classroom.
 Which you'd think would be nice, but it turns out that the way it's created doesn't allow the next steps: the Pull Request.
 The solution in this case is to use a different name for your working branch, e.g.

 ::